Villersfr2/Energy-PDF-Report-2/README.md

 - Home Assistant with the Energy Dashboard configured and recording statistics for the entities you want to include.
 - Recorder enabled so historical statistics can be fetched for the requested period(s).
+- Price and CO₂ sensors must expose long-term statistics with a daily `change` column.
+In practice, use entities whose `state_class` is `total_increasing` (or a `utility_meter`/Energy Dashboard helper built from such sensors) so that Home Assistant records the cumulative cost or emission total that the integration can sum over the selected period.
+The integration keeps a positive `change` when available, but when Home Assistant reports a non-positive `change` during a reset it prefers the positive `sum` provided by the recorder (falling back to the absolute delta only if both are missing) so the PDF remains accurate for counters that reset or drift backwards.
+- Very small CO₂ and price variations (for example `0.039` kgCO₂e of water) are summed using the original statistics and rendered without rounding so they remain `0.039` instead of `0.04` in the PDF tables.
 - (Optional) An OpenAI API key if you want to enable the advisor section of the report.

 ## Installation via HACS